openebs-archive/openebs-docs/docs/faq.md

 <h3><a class="anchor" aria-hidden="true" id="customized-values-not-peristed-after-reboot"></a>Why customized parameters set on default OpenEBS StorageClasses are not getting persisted?</h3>

 The customized parameters set on default OpenEBS StorageClasses will not persist after restarting `maya-apiserver` pod or restarting the node where `maya-apiserver` pod is running.
 StorageClasses created by maya-apiserver are owned by it and it tries to overwrite them upon its creation.

+<h3><a class="anchor" aria-hidden="true" id="why-ndm-listens-on-host-network"></a>Why NDM listens on host network?</h3>

+NDM uses `udev` to monitor dynamic disk attach and detach events. `udev` listens on netlink socket of the host system to get those events.
+A container requires host network access so that it can listen on the socket.
+Therefore NDM requires host network access for the `udev` running inside the container to listen those disk related events.

 <hr>